The Ultimate Backpacking Thailand 1 Month Itinerary, Route and Tips. Updated for 2023.

-The Best 1 Month Backpacking Thailand Itinerary and Route
+Tips for Planning your Backpacking Thailand Itinerary and Route

 Why you need to visit both the North and South of Thailand

 In the northern Thailand, you’ll find Chiang Mai, a chic and trendy city with hip cafes and bars, as well as the hippie backpacker haven of Pai, with tons of health food restaurants and adventure activities, like waterfall trekking and soaking in hot springs.

-If you’re looking to rock climb, visit Krabi, famous for its towering limestone cliffs and turquoise waters, or if you’re looking for some jungle trekking, Khaosok National Park may be calling your name.
+If you’re looking to rock climb, visit Krabi, famous for its towering limestone cliffs and turquoise waters, or if you’re looking for some jungle trekking, Khao Sok National Park may be calling your name.

 Pin Me 😉

-The Best Thailand Itinerary and Backpacking Route
+The Best Backpacking Thailand 1 Month Itinerary and Route

 Bangkok – 3 or 4 days